grandchild/avs-preset-depends/README.md

                     filenames for many resources including images and APE plugin files. also tolerates if you pass paths to `Winamp/Plugins` or `Winamp/Plugins/avs`.
+  -c, --count       collect preset counts for each resource. note multiple uses
+                    in one preset still only count as one.
   --help            display usage information
 ```